The Ultimate Guide to Surfing Portugal

 Communicate: Official language is Portuguese.
 English widely spoken among the country’s youth, professional classes and tourist industry.
 Many people speak or at least understand Spanish, Italian and French.

 Getting around: The country is well connected with regional rail and bus lines.
 Greater Lisbon and Porto have modern and efficient systems of trains, buses and metro lines.
-Though many surfers manage to make their way around via coaches and trains, a car will really open up the more remote and “secret” surf spots.
-Because the high surfing season coincides with the low tourist season, good deals can be had through most car rental firms.
+Though many surfers manage to make their way around via coaches and trains, a car will take you to the most “secret” surf spots.
+Because the high surfing season coincides with the low tourist season.
+So good deals can be had through most car rental firms.